Homesteading Family Logo

 If you’re reading this post, chances are you don’t yet have your seeds ordered for the year.
 Let us encourage you to remedy that right now and get your seeds ordered today!

 If you have already purchased seeds for this year, consider getting a head start on NEXT year’s seeds.
-Be sure to check out Seeds for Generations for some great heirloom seed varieties!
+Be sure to check out Seeds for Generations and Baker Creek Seeds for some great heirloom seed varieties!
 Getting ahead is just a wise move to increase self-sufficiency because none of us can foresee the future and none of us know what supply-chain issues we may continue to face.

 Seed Buying Do’s and Don’ts